 If the multiple myeloma responds well to the high-dose chemotherapy given during consolidation, our doctors may delay stem cell transplantation unless the cancer returns or worsens.
 People who delay transplantation often still undergo stem cell collection so that stem cell transplantation can be performed in the future if needed.

 Advances in the medications used to treat multiple myeloma mean that the cancer may respond well during induction.
 If so, NYU Langone doctors may prescribe lower doses of the induction-phase medications (or different medications) during the consolidation phase to further destroy cancer cells and to prevent the disease from worsening.
-Lower doses can help you to avoid the side effects of this treatment, which may include nausea, vomiting, low blood cell levels, and infection.
+Lower doses can help you avoid the side effects of this treatment, which may include nausea, vomiting, low blood cell levels, and infection.

 During the maintenance phase, which may occur after induction or consolidation, medications are prescribed to help keep the number of abnormal plasma cells in the body low and to prevent you from experiencing symptoms of multiple myeloma.

 Maintenance may last for several years.
-Because it’s likely the disease may continue to grow or progress, your doctor can continue to see you periodically during maintenance to help you manage the condition, ensure you receive the supportive services you need, and determine if you are a candidate for a clinical trial.
+Because it’s likely the disease may continue to grow or progress, your doctor continues to see you periodically during maintenance to help you manage the condition, ensure you receive the supportive services you need, and determine if you are a candidate for a clinical trial.